 Support via the Campus Health Centre and Student Health Centre is always to be offered to both victim and the person against whom the complaint has been made.
-This is done by the head of school or manager.
+This is done by the line manager.
 Participating in counselling is voluntary and up to the individual.